ingresso-group/slate/source/includes/_purchase_page_archive.md

 This means that you can access all the data that you would normally require from a status call, except that the status could be out of date (as it will be exactly the same as the original purchase response).
 As this is simply returning a verbatim copy of the original purchase response, HTTP content negotiation and any of the usually recognised `req_` variables will be ignored.
 If the original purchase response was an error then the same error will be returned when you request the purchase page archive.
+The purchase responses are kept for at least a year.
+If the purchase is not found then you will get an 400 error with `error_code` 8.
+If the purchase is no longer being stored (i.e. more than a year has passed since the original purchase was made) you will get a 410 Gone error.

 ### Request